← Math & statistics

 Multiset permutation / anagram count calculator

-Count distinct permutations when some items are identical (multinomial coefficient).
-Use text mode for anagrams (BANANA), or counts mode for category totals.
+Count distinct permutations when some items repeat.
+Use text mode for anagrams (BANANA) or counts mode for grouped items.

 Runs locally in your browser.
 Exact uses BigInt within safe limits; Approx shows digit count and scientific notation when the exact integer is too large.